-The European Commission has concluded negotiations with Switzerland on linking the EU ETS with the Swiss ETS.
-However, the link will only become operational once the agreement will have been signed and enter into force on 1 January after the parties deposit the instruments of ratification.
+The European Commission concluded negotiations with Switzerland on linking the EU ETS with the Swiss ETS.
+In November 2017, the EU and Switzerland signed an agreement to link their ETS.
+The Agreement will enter into force on 1 January after the parties deposit the instruments of ratification.

 For further information, visit the ICAP ETS Map.